Kishan-kumar2020/Namaste-ReactCode/readme.md

 PART 01

 PART 02
-# After including CDN links, building basic hellow world program using react
+# After including CDN links, building basic hello world program using react

 # index.html
 creating a element is the core thing of react that comes from react.development.js